The Unreasonable Ineffectiveness of the Deeper Layers: Experimental Details

-On top of the Hugging Face Trainer API, we used quantization and Low-Rank Adapters (LoRA) \citep{hu2021lora} for all of our finetuning: \begin{itemize} \item For quantization, we used the \texttt{bitsandbytes} library for QLoRA~\cite{dettmers2023qlora} to quantize our models to 4 bits. \item For LoRA, we used the Hugging Face \texttt{peft} library \citep{peft}.
+On top of the Hugging Face Trainer API, we used quantization and Low-Rank Adapters (LoRA) \citep{hu2021lora} for all of our finetuning: \begin{itemize} \item For quantization, we used the \texttt{bitsandbytes} library for QLoRA~\citep{dettmers2023qlora} to quantize our models to 4 bits. \item For LoRA, we used the Hugging Face \texttt{peft} library \citep{peft}.
 We set the LoRA dropout to 0.05 and kept the LoRA $\alpha$ equivalent to the LoRA rank, following \citep{lee2023platypus}.
-Aside from two exceptions, discussed below, models are trained with LoRA rank 64. \item Also following Ref.~\citep{lee2023platypus}, we only applied LoRA to FFN modules: \verb|["gate_proj", "down_proj", "up_proj"]| for Llama-2 and Mistral models, \verb|["fc1", "fc2"]| for Phi-2, and \verb|["w1", "w2", "c_proj"]| for Qwen models. \end{itemize}
+Aside from two exceptions, discussed below, models are trained with LoRA rank 64. \item Also following \citet{lee2023platypus}, we only applied LoRA to FFN modules: \verb|["gate_proj", "down_proj", "up_proj"]| for Llama-2 and Mistral models, \verb|["fc1", "fc2"]| for Phi-2, and \verb|["w1", "w2", "c_proj"]| for Qwen models. \end{itemize}

-The large majority of these hyperparameter choices are standard and found in previous works, e.g. Refs.~\citep{lee2023platypus, dettmers2022llm}.
+The large majority of these hyperparameter choices are standard and found in previous works, e.g. \citet{lee2023platypus} and \citet{dettmers2022llm}.
 For absolute clarity, we list display all the model specific architecture and healing details below:

 We also have the following hyperparameters common between all models: